busbud/tailwind-buddy/packages/documentation/features/compound-variants.md

 # Go further with Compound Variants

-Compound variants are here to help you avoid trees of IF ELSE statements in your code base.
-Also it can base its conditions base on variants or props you define.
+Compound variants help you avoid deeply nested if-else statements in your codebase.
+They can also define conditions based on the variants or props you specify.

 ```ts [Simple.variants.ts].{31-41}
 import { compose, VariantProps } from "@busbud/tailwind-buddy";